 If you choose to put yourself last in the formula, you and your profit will both be left out.
 Putting all your money back into buying inventory isn’t helping you grow or strengthen your business.
 You’re actually creating a business that can’t support itself in the long run.

-Many of the clients we work with have a goal to quit their day job and work full time on their ecommerce businesses.
-After setting up the Owner’s Comp account and growing it using Profit First, they reached a point where they could leave their jobs and still live comfortably.
+Many clients aim to quit their day jobs and work full time on their ecommerce businesses.
+By setting up the Owner’s Comp account and using Profit First, they can comfortably leave their jobs.

 Tax Account

-Are you growing your business or just blindly dumping money back into it?
-Take the first step in getting profitable and open up the primary Profit First bank accounts.
-Get savings accounts for Profit and Taxes, and a checking account for Owner’s Comp so you’re ready to take the next steps!
+Are you actively growing your business or mindlessly reinvesting money into it?
+Begin your journey to profitability by opening primary Profit First bank accounts: savings accounts for Profit and Taxes, and a checking account for Owner’s Comp.
+This will prepare you for the next steps in your business.

 If you want to get started with Profit First or have already started and just need some help, the bookskeep team is ready to talk with you!
 Reach out and take your Profit First today!